 - Structural deformities that obstruct the airways

-Women are typically less likely to suffer from Obstructive Sleep Apnea than men, as men in middle years are more likely to have changing anatomy in their neck and soft tissues.
-Women could also be at decreased risk because of the higher levels of progesterone, but they are more likely to suffer symptoms during pregnancy and after menopause.
+Women are typically less likely to suffer from obstructive sleep apnea than men, because middle-aged men are more likely to have changing anatomy in their neck and soft tissues.
+Women could also be at a decreased risk because of the higher levels of progesterone, however they are more likely to suffer from obstructive sleep apnea symptoms during pregnancy and after menopause.

-Furthermore, there seems to be a genetic component to OSA.
+Furthermore, there seems to be a genetic component to obstructive sleep apnea.
 Studies have shown that sufferers often have a positive family history.
-Lifestyle factors like drinking, smoking, and overeating increase the chances of developing the condition.
+Lifestyle factors like drinking, smoking, and overeating can increase the chances of developing obstructive sleep apnea.

 Some doctors may recommend polysomnography, or in-laboratory sleep study, to be monitored overnight by a specialist in a sleep center who will record oxygen levels and frequency of breathing cessation or awakenings.
 When breathing stops, there are fluctuations in blood oxygen levels, with a subsequent increase in carbon dioxide.